-The commemorative bricks lining the Path of Remembrance will set the stage that the story of the Army is the story of Soldiers.
+The commemorative bricks lining our several beautiful walkways leading to the museum set the stage that the story of the Army is the story of Soldiers.
 Ensure the special Soldiers in your life are honored through this lasting tribute on the grounds of the U.S. Army’s national landmark.
-Made of high-quality Mesabi black granite personalized in charcoal-colored lettering, the Army Museum bricks will honor Soldiers, Army units, Army families, Department of the Army civilians, and Museum and Army supporters.
-Early purchasers will have prime placement and these bricks will be in place for the Museum’s grand opening!
+Made of high-quality Mesabi black granite, the Army Museum bricks honor Soldiers, Army units, Army families, Department of the Army civilians, and Museum and Army supporters.

 * The full cost of the $300 and $600 commemorative bricks inlaid at the National Army Museum are tax deductible.
 Replica bricks and display cases are not tax deductible.The Army Historical Foundation reserves the right to approve all brick inscriptions.
 Inscriptions that do not conform to the provided inscription guidelines will be declined and will require a new inscription to be submitted.